pippinbarr/lets-play-ancient-greek-punishment-the-twine/process/process-journal.md

 So then have I finished one of these games in basically a day?
 Perhaps so, I don't think there's so much to agonize over here.

 Show it to a person or two and call it a day?
 Perhaps so.

+---

+# A little extra note (Wednesday, 26 June 2019, 17:27PM)

+Just to say I put the meta tag in for device font size stuff on mobile and it worked fine.
+All the things seem to be visible in a single screen now which is the ideal.
+Don't think it needs to be more than that.

+May I say, too, that I quite love using the absolutely default CSS for Harlowe.
+Looks just so much like a...
+Twine.